dmontagu/setuptools-cpp/docs/contributing.md

 If the output of this command shows the `python` binary in a path containing `setuptools-cpp` somewhere in the name (as above), then it worked! 🎉

-!!! tip
-    If you install a new package with `pip` under that environment, activate the environment again.

-    This ensures that if you use a terminal program installed by that package (like `mypy`), you use the one from your local environment and not any other that could be installed globally.

 ### Static Code Checks

 This project makes use of `black`, `autoflake8`, and `isort` for formatting,